 Dubbing actors often take roles of many different actors. for example: Luka Biakini is the Italian voice of John Malkovich, Harrison Ford, Colin Firth and Hugh Bonneville!

-Planet Veritas can provide you with professional linguists with experience in dubbing.
-Scale is not a factor, and regardless of how small or large your dubbing or lecturing project may be, you can be assured that Planet Veritas will provide expert linguists to meet, and exceed, all of your dubbing and lecturing requirements.
+Lingua Translations can provide you with professional linguists with experience in dubbing.
+Scale is not a factor, and regardless of how small or large your dubbing or lecturing project may be, you can be assured that Lingua Translations will provide expert linguists to meet, and exceed, all of your dubbing and lecturing requirements.

 In multilingual populations there may be a significant number of viewers whose first language, and the only one they are fluent in, is different from the language of the programme.
 To fully understand and enjoy the programme content, they will need to be provided with some form of translation.
 Dubbing is the process used in post-production, in which the voices on a motion picture or television soundtrack are recorded and replaced.
 Dubbing enables the screening of audio-visual material to a mass audience in countries where viewers do not speak the same native language as the original performers.
 In order to translate speech into the spoken language of the foreign market, anime, cartoons, films, marketing and promotional videos and television series are often dubbed as they are produced for mass audiences worldwide and distributed globally.